Covering Grey Hair

 This one will work when your client has a fairly light base - say level 7 and up.

-In so doing, you will be lifting her hair up a notch and covering grey at the same time.
+By doing this, you will be lifting her hair up a notch and covering grey at the same time.

 Ugly Duckling's extra coverage shades carry extra pigments, or base, which help to re-pigment the white hair.

-Here we have used a 8NN to cover our client's grey hair.
+In the picture we have used a 8NN to cover our client's grey hair.

 In the video below, Elona Taki uses Ugly Duckling's 100.11 with 30 Vol developer on the base to lift up the client's regrowth area.